May 22, 2013

 The fact that you can’t be found on line when someone searches for you, that you and your book aren’t discoverable, can feel pretty overwhelming, especially if you want to sell books to readers or to publishers.
 Yet, so many writers fail to develop an online presence.
 They don’t want to create a blog or a website, both of which provide them with a way to be easily found on the Internet.
 Why don’t they do so?
 Because it feels hard.
 It’s out of the realm of writing.
 It’s techy and unfamiliar.
 The task feels overwhelming.

 Creating an online presence with a blog doesn’t have to feel overwhelming.
 Today, my webmaster and blogmaster, Linda Lee, offers a few basic tips on how to begin a blog, or a blog website, in a way that will reduce your sense of overwhelm and give you an online presence in no time flat.
-Intro written by Nina Amir, Author of “How to Blog a Book” available now for pre-order on Amazon here.
+Intro written by Nina Amir, Author of “How to Blog a Book” available now .

 Letting WordPress Provide the Solution to Your Blog and Website Needs